vugu/vugu/README.md

 Still a work in progress, but a lot of things are already functional.
 Some work really well.

+**You must have Go v1.22.3 as a minimum to use `vugu`.
+We require the for loop changes that were introduced in Go v1.22, and v1.22.3 was the lastest at the time writing.**

 ## Building `vugu` for Contributors